Azithromycin Viatris (Azithromycin)

 Primary Uses

-This medication is specifically used to treat pneumonia, which is a lung infection caused by certain bacteria.
+It is primarily used to treat pneumonia, a lung infection caused by specific bacteria.

 How It Works

-Good to know: There is no evidence that Azithromycin Viatris is addictive.
+Good to know: Azithromycin Viatris is not considered addictive.

 How to Take Azithromycin Viatris